minyoung347/Dynamics-of-aggressive-order/README.md

-# Dynamics of the aggressive order during the crisis
+# The dynamics of the aggressive order during a crisis
 <br>

 ### Description of code & data about the paper